A-bahaa/Assembly-Ballon-Shooting-Game-/README.md

 ![Screenshot 2022-01-07 014134](https://user-images.githubusercontent.com/65967989/148467915-3e4cf6c7-7ee0-4dcd-a573-3d2e55b5c653.jpg)

 ## The Game play
-The Game allows up to `2 players` at a time .  the two players take turns playing the game , first the type their initials and they're ready to go .
+The Game allows up to `2 players` at a time .  the two players take turns playing the game , first they type their initials and they're ready to go .
 Each player has up to `8 misses` at a time so he/she better shoots precisely . the game has `3 levels` , the player by default starts at `level 1` then after `2 hits` the game elevates to `level 2` where the balloon gets faster hence harder to shoot and if the player is clever enough to get `4 hits` the game reaches its final level where the balloon is the fastest .. **we dare you to score a hit in that level !**

 While the player is playing , the highest score that's been reached within that series of games is shown so that is basically the score to beat .